 This term refers to shots taken with cameras whose frames have been extended by using special lenses or adapters.

-Panoramic shots can be used for establishing shots, where you want to show your audience where your characters are located within the world of your film.
+Panoramic shots can be used for establishing shots, where you want to show your audience, and where your characters are located within the world of your film.

 In the early days of the photography business, photographers were known for their eccentricities.
 They were odd folks who stood on stepladders and peered through viewfinders at the world below.